marcoacierno/Slaughterfield-AD/README.md

 - Auto round in Fun mode so no admins or votation needed.
 Everything is automatic.
 - Customize your player by adding objects (Yes, you can save them and you will get them back your next login)
 - Beta login based on Hardware ID
+- Most commands merge things together (like, /add [all|ball|id] instead of three different commands) and provide fast way to access them, like /aa or /ab

 There is a ESL mode and a voting system.